gbl08ma/eigenmath/newREADME.md

 ![Basic operation](/docs/usage2.png?raw=true)

 The output will be pretty-printed whenever applicable, however, command input takes place in a single line, not pretty-printed.
-This means that if you want to calculate the square root of 7, you can either type sqrt(7) character by character, or use the square root key as a shortcut for typing sqrt(, after which you'll only need to press [7], [)] and [EXE]:
+If you want to calculate the square root of 7, you can either type `sqrt(7)` character by character, or use the square root key as a shortcut for typing `sqrt(`, after which you'll only need to press [7], [)] and [EXE]:

 ![Basic operation](/docs/usage3.png?raw=true)